 1968 – #1 Hit November 30, 1968 – December 13, 1968: Diana Ross & the Supremes – Love Child

-1971 - TV movie Brian's Song, aired for first time on ABC
+1971 – TV movie Brian’s Song, aired for the first time on ABC

 1979 – Pink Floyd released The Wall double album.
 “If you don’t eat your meat, you can’t have any pudding, how can you have any pudding if you don’t eat your meat!”

-1982 - Michael Jackson's second solo album, Thriller, possible the biggest selling album in history, was released worldwide.
+1982 – Michael Jackson’s second solo album, Thriller, possibly the biggest selling album in history, was released worldwide.

 1985 – #1 Hit November 30, 1985 – December 6, 1985: Phil Collins and Marilyn Martin – Separate Lives